-Double-action, telescoping-type shock absorbers ensure a smooth ride and enhance vehicle stability on the road.
-All shock absorbers are eye-type mountings.
-The tag axle is provided with two shock absorbers while the drive axle is provided with four of them (Fig. 42).
+Double-action. telescoping-type shock absorbers ensure a smooth ride and enhance vehicle stability on the road.
+The tag axle is provided with two shock absorbers while the drive axle is provided with four of them (Fig. 41).

-Shock absorbers are non-adjustable and non-repairable.
+Shock absorbers are non-adjustable and nonrepairable.
 Maintenance requirements involve replacement of the rubber mounting bushings, and tightening of all shock absorber mounting pins at the proper torque (refer to Torque Table 3) when shock absorber replacement occurs.
 If a shock absorber becomes inoperative, complete unit must be replaced.

-When a shock absorber is found defective, always replace with a new set on affected axle, except if there has been a recent replacement of one unit.
+When a shock absorber is found defective,

+always replace with a new set on affected axle, except if there has been a recent replacement of one unit.
 The following method will help in determining if both shock absorbers on the same axle have to be replaced.